 Working with an Instructional Designer

 Working with an instructional designer at the EDC could involve a single meeting to gain some fresh teaching ideas or teaming up for a full course design or re-design project.
 The ID will become familiar with your teaching philosophy, teaching goals and help you use sound pedagogy and integrated technology to meet these goals.

 An ID can also suggest services offered by other professionals and teams who can further assist you in their area of expertise, for example:

 - Take the Media Production Centre studio tour

 - Paul Menton Centre

-The EDC uses a set of guidelines when evaluating online courses developed in collaboration between instructors and our staff members.
+Teaching and Learning Services uses a set of guidelines when evaluating online courses developed in collaboration between instructors and our staff members.
 These guidelines can also be used as a ‘self-evaluation’ tool to assist instructors in designing a new online course or in revising an existing one.